Skip to content

 droiddroidDroid

-geminigeminiGemini CLI
+kimikimiKimi CLI

-CCCC first-class runtime support is the nine named runtimes above. custom remains the manual fallback for any other command.
+CCCC first-class runtime support is the named runtimes above. custom remains the manual fallback for any other command.

 Setup Commands